HackYourFuture/Assignments/README.md

 This repository contains all of the assignments exercises that need to be handed in for the JavaScript modules (i.e., JavaScript, Browsers and UsingAPIs) of the HackYourFuture curriculum.

+Please read this README carefully before starting work on the assignment exercises.

 ## Introduction

 Throughout your [HYF journey](https://github.com/HackYourFuture/curriculum) you will be asked to do certain exercises.
-This repository contains all of these exercises for the JavaScript modules.
+This repository contains all of these exercises for the JavaScript modules (JavaScript, Browsers, UsingAPIs).
 The module repositories will tell you how to hand in the assignment, the curriculum will indicate what week you will need to do.

 > Note that a fork of this repository will be created on the [HackYourAssignment](https://github.com/HackYourAssignment) GitHub account specifically for your cohort.
 The name of the repository will have the format `Assignments-cohortXX` where `XX` is your cohort number,

 ## Installation

-After forking and/or cloning this repository execute the following command from the command line to complete the installation:
+After forking and subsequently cloning your forked repository execute the following command from the command line to complete the installation:

 ```text
 npm install